bongoambassador/starter-academic/content/authors/admin/_index.md

 During my time as a PhD student I worked on cluster growth in helium nanodroplets and the behaviour of pristine helium droplets upon electron interactions.

-Since 2016 I am working in the research group [Microelectronics and Implantable Systems](https://www.uibk.ac.at/mechatronik/mikroelektronik/).
+In 2016 I started working with the research group [Microelectronics and Implantable Systems](https://www.uibk.ac.at/mechatronik/mikroelektronik/).
 My main research interest is studying antenna design using evolutionary algorithms and exploring various application scenarios that are possible with this technique.
 I also work in the field of electromagnetic compatibility, where I perform product tests for companies in our own anechoic chamber.

 Feel free to connect with me via my professional networks or write me a mail.
 I am always open for collaborations!